boyerst/Taqueria-Chronicles---front-end/react-taquerias/README.md

 * Upon launching, the user is sent to a single page React application

+* The user is given an option to either log in or register

 * User can keep track of their favorite Taquerias in Chicago by storing them in the app's database

 * User will be able to add a Taqueria by using the CREATE(/taquerias) route